silversoftline/silversoftline.github.io/privacypolicy.md

 title: Privacy Policy
 permalink: /privacypolicy/
 ---
-<b>SILVER SOFT LINE Mobile Applications.
+<b>SILVER SOFT LINE Mobile Applications.</b>

-Thanks for using our apps</b>
+Thanks for using our apps

 This privacy policy is owned and operated by SILVER SOFT LINE.
 We care about our users and respect their privacy.
 Your privacy is very important to us.
 We have created this privacy policy to let you know what personal information we collect when you use our app’s, how we use and share the personal information we collect, and how we protect your privacy.

 <b>Advertising Networks and Automatic Data Collection</b>

 We work with advertising networks that need to know how you interact with advertising provided in the app which helps us keep the app free.
 Advertisers and advertising networks may collect some information’s including, but not limited to, the unique identification ID of your mobile device.
 Device and usage information: device ID, operating system settings, device hardware information, basic app information and app usage information, network information, mobile carrier information, and HUAWEI ID.